ImangazalievM/material-prefs/README.md

     3.1 Any custom storage which implements the `PreferencesStorage` interface
 3. Build prefs screen via MaterialPrefs DSL

-If want to use `DefaultPreferencesStorage` you have to provide initial values through `DefaultValuesContainer`.
+If you want to use `DefaultPreferencesStorage` you have to provide initial values through `DefaultValuesContainer`.

 **Step 1**
 Place the `MaterialPreferencesView` in your layout: